 Winter tyre fitting and storage

 A small but growing number of motorists purchase a second set of winter tyres for use when the temperature drops.
 As well as stocking winter tyres, you might decide to offer a seasonal tyre storage and swap-over service for customers.

 The market for commercial vehicle and lorry tyres is huge but very competitive.
 The types of service required by lorry fleet operators include regrooving, maintenance and balancing, puncture repairs and replacement - including mobile emergency call-out services.

 Industrial vehicle tyres

-Fork-lift trucks and other types of vehicle used in industry often require special tyres, such as solid or foam-filled.
-Many of these vehicles can not be driven on the road, so you'll need to be able to offer an on-site service.
+Fork-lift trucks and other types of vehicles used in industry often require special tyres, such as solid or foam-filled.
+Many of these vehicles cannot be driven on the road, so you'll need to be able to offer an on-site service.

 Budget, retreaded and part-worn tyres

 Offering good quality budget or retreaded tyres might gain you extra sales, particularly if you target local businesses that use a lot of tyres such as taxi firms or used car dealers.
 Demand from private motorists for retreaded tyres has fallen sharply in recent years, partly because of competition from budget priced tyres and a largely unjustified poor image.
 Retreaded tyres have been manufactured to the requirements of a British Standard for many years and in 2004 two EC Regulations relating to retreaded tyres were introduced in the UK.

 Retreaded tyres are an environmentally sound choice, as they minimise waste and the use of raw materials.
 Increasing awareness of environmental issues and the benefits of recycling tyres might help to raise demand in the future.